Nik35/FastAPIStructure/README.md

 - The `deployment/entrypoint.sh` script will:
     - Wait for the database to be ready
-    - Initialize Alembic migrations if the `migrations/` folder does not exist
+    - Initialize Alembic migrations if the `app/models/migrations/` folder does not exist
-    - Always run `alembic upgrade head` to apply migrations
+    - Always run `alembic -c alembic.ini upgrade head` to apply migrations
     - Start the main service (app, worker, or consumer)

 You can find and customize this logic in `deployment/entrypoint.sh`.